Check out these upcycled home decor ideas and learn how to create beautiful, one-of-a-kind pieces for your home!

 10. Hand-Painted Bud Vases

 There’s no shortage of clear glass bud vases like these at thrift stores and garage sales.
 And, you can usually get them for just a few cents.
-Why not paint a few and give them as gifts?
+Why not paint a few to decorate your home and to give as gifts?

 - DIY Stairs Makeover – How to Paint an Interior Staircase